josmar-crwdstffng/angular/aio/content/tutorial/toh-pt0.md

 # Create a new project

 You begin by creating an initial application using the Angular CLI.
-Throughout this tutorial, you'll modify and extend that starter application to create the Tour of Heroes application.
+Throughout this tutorial, you will modify and extend that starter application to create the Tour of Heroes application.

-In this part of the tutorial, you'll do the following:
+In this part of the tutorial, you will do the following:

 1. Set up your environment.
 1. Create a new workspace and initial application project.